DutchRetroGuy/AmigaAudioMixer/Documentation/Documentation.md

     Gives the length of the structure in bytes

 - MXIRQDMACallbacks
-  This structure is only available if *MIXER_EXTERNAL_DMA_IRQ* is set to 1 and is used by the function MixerSetIRQDMACallbacks() to set the callback function pointers it requires.
+  This structure is only available if *MIXER_EXTERNAL_IRQ_DMA* is set to 1 and is used by the function MixerSetIRQDMACallbacks() to set the callback function pointers it requires.

   The structure elements are as follows: